dsebastien/domainDrivenDesignNotes/chapter1.md

 From an event sourcing perspective, both entities and value objects play important roles in the domain, but only entities need to be persisted since only these may change.

+## Aggregate

+A larger unit of encapsulation than just a class.

+Every transaction is scoped to a single aggregate

+An aggregate handles commands, applies events and has a state model encapsulated within it that allow it to implement the required commands validation \(i.e., business rules\) of the aggregate.

+Requiring a transaction to span across multiple aggregates doesn't make much sense, it usually means that the aggregates are not well defined:

+* rethink aggregate boundaries
+* review the responsibilities of each aggregate
+* rethink the non-functional requirements of the system

+A single command can't act on a set of aggregates.

+An aggregate can't send events directly to other aggregates.
+Other aggregates might be interested by events of the other parts but should be listening on their own to avoid strong coupling.

+Sharding can be made based on aggregates since they represent an isolated part of the system.

+## Aggregate Root

+The aggregate forms a tree or graph of object relations.

+The aggregate root is the one at the top, which "speaks" for the whole and may delegate down to the rest.
+It's the one that the rest of the world communicates with.